This page is under construction

-The documentation of the process to install is well laid out on the openSUSE wiki pages.
+The official documentation for installing openSUSE is well laid out on the wiki pages.
 There is a lot of really good information.
 For someone new coming to Linux, it might be overwhelming so I am breaking the instructions down to what works very well for me.

 My preferred installation method is using the USB flash drive with the install ISO on it.
 The full instructions are here for your reference.

-- I personally recommend Leap for the typical user.
-Tumbleweed may end up requiring a little more effort by its users to ensure it is maintained properly.
+I personally recommend Leap for the typical user.
+Tumbleweed arguably requires a little more effort by its users to ensure it is maintained properly.

 I would recommend you get at least an 8GB USB flash drive for this purpose, especially if you are going to use the DVD installation media.

 The next trick is getting your computer to boot from the USB drive.
 This varies from system.
 You will have to research how to change your boot order on your computer.